hashicorp/vault/website/source/docs/commands/index.html.md

 ~> Be sure to **restart your shell** after installing autocompletion!

-When you start tying a Vault command, press the `<tab>` character to show a list of available completions.
+When you start typing a Vault command, press the `<tab>` character to show a list of available completions.
 Type `-<tab>` to show available flag completions.

 If the `VAULT_*` environment variables are set, the autocompletion will